gunjankhanal/assessmentk8s/README.md

 # assessmentk8s

-# Step 1: Install Minikube/Kind/k3s or Kubeadm on your e.ase
+# Step 1: Install Minikube/Kind/k3s or Kubeadm on your ease

 Here we have installed Minikube:
 And started the service as: minikube start